andrewmm/ncwunderground/README.md

 iPhone Notification Center Widget for Weather Underground.

+NOTE: This tweak is not affiliated with, sponsored, or approved in any way by Weather Underground.
+I am an independent developer.

 Requires jailbroken iOS 6.

 Add bug reports as issues on the GitHub repository, or email drewmm@gmail.com.